jtn9701/csci4208-portfolio-2025/capstone/README.md

 - Johnny Vu

 ## Idea Summary
-We are creating a jackbox-like game where people create memes and vote for the best one.
+We are creating a jackbox-like game where people vote for the best meme template.

 ## Code
 [Code](https://github.com/jtn9701/MemeLab-Battles)